-He has published 192 papers in peer-reviewed scientific journals and has a h-factor of 39 (Web of Science December 2018)
+He has published 208 papers in peer-reviewed scientific journals and has a h-factor of 44 (Scopus October 2019).

 Marcel is editor of the International Journal of Food Microbiology and member of the editorial board of the Journal of Food Protection.

-He is member of the scientific board of the Dutch society of microbiology, board of the food microbiology section of this society, ILSI-Europe Microbiological Food Safety task force, and the strategic advisory committee of the Food Safety Authority of the Netherlands.
+He is member of the ILSI-Europe Microbiological Food Safety task force, and the strategic advisory committee of the Food Safety Authority of the Netherlands.